dimecoinproject1/dimecoin1.7-qt/README.md

 >
 > addnode=111.92.57.239

+You can also visit [www.dimecoin.rocks](http://www.dimecoin.rocks/) where there is a copy of peers.dat from a fully synched wallet, which may help you connect to more nodes, as the information in peers.dat will already have a list of reliable connections to seek out.

 -----

 Setgenerate
 --------------------

 I left **setgenerate** in as an rpc call, as it possibly useful.
 However, this means the qt will alays get flagged for bitcoin miner.
 It is a false positive, and evryone should know that by now.